IntentDev/touchpy/example/README.md

 - `[name]`: Returns the link instance with the given name.

 ## ParLinkCollection class
-A class representing a collection of parameter links.
+A collection of parameter links.

 ### Properties
 - `count`: The number of parameter links in the collection.